-The appliances and equipment (stove, hot water heater, furnace, etc.) typically can be operated on LP gas.
+The appliances (stove) and equipment (hot water heater, furnace, etc.) typically operate on LP gas.
 LP gas is flammable and is contained under high pressure.
-Improper use may result in a fire and/ or explosion.
+Improper use may result in a fire and/or explosion.
 Make sure to follow all instructions and warnings in this manual as well as those in the specific owner's manuals of the appliances and equipment.